-- Working with fathers who were practicing intimidation, control, threats, coercion, or violence was a less familiar area of practice.
+- Working with fathers who were practising intimidation, control, threats, coercion or violence was a less familiar area of practice.
 For some practitioners, this was only occasionally a part of their work.

 - A common practice challenge was focusing on the effects of FDV on children, while at the same time not engaging in practices that were inadvertently disrespectful or shaming of parents.

 - They had a level of confidence and competence in having child-focused conversations with parents where there was FDV but recognised the potential benefits of using the PERCS-FDV conversation guides in their practice.

 All six AOD practitioners felt confident and competent in having child-focused conversations with parents where there was substance use, but recognised the potential benefits of using the PERCS-AOD conversation guide in their practice.

 evaluation of the FDV and substance use e-learning courses – in particular, the usefulness of the PERCS-FDV and PERCS-AOD conversation guides in supporting the consistent application of child-focused practice – as well as their perceived confidence and skill levels in asking parents about their children’s social and emotional wellbeing.
 Practitioners were interviewed about:

 - what they noticed about parents’ willingness to engage in conversations about their children’s wellbeing, and the extent to which (in the practitioner’s view) the effects of stigma or shame were reduced;